-Just fill a pan with about an inch of water, add the steamer basket with you peas, cover, and bring to a simmer for about ten minutes.
+Just fill a pan with about an inch of water, add the steamer basket with your peas, cover, and bring to a simmer for about ten minutes.
 That’s it!
 You’ll definitely want to sprinkle with some salt when They’re done for flavor.

 You can do this by either adding them to your favorite vegetable stir fry mix, such as egg roll in a bowl, or simply by themselves.

 Raw sugar snap peas are a great addition to salads.
 One of my favorite salads ever contained sugar snap peas, salad mix, and dill.
-I wish I could find the recipe, because it really was delicious!
+I wish I could find the recipe because it really was delicious!

-This Sugar Snap Pea salad with feta and arugula is perfect for spring with its mixture of bright sweet and tangy flavors.
+This Sugar Snap Pea salad with feta and arugula is perfect for spring with its mixture of bright, sweet, and tangy flavors.

-These sesame ginger sugar snap peas are crunchy, and packed with flavor.
+These sesame ginger sugar snap peas are crunchy and packed with flavor.